 - Include a professional photo and brief biography of yourself and of colleagues or staff who are also providing client facing services in your practice? – People like to know who they are engaging.
 Photos help.

 - Show people how they can reach your office and explain relevant local travel and parking issues?
+Only where relevant of course and there may be good security reasons for not doing this in some cases.

 - Display properly on mobile devices? – Old sites don’t do this which means that visitors checking you out on their smartphones will give up.